-disAbility Solutions has a fully accessible kitchen that is used for the CookAble, Independent Living Skills, Class.
-Individuals with disabilities are taught how to modify the cooking environment to best fit their needs and get the essential tasks completed.
-Variously modified cooking utensils are used, as well as standard utensils in each class.
-Each student in the class is given individualized attention to assess their needs.
-The class also teaches such skills as nutrition, budgeting, food sensitivity awareness, shopping as well as organizational and cleaning skills.
+DisAbility Solutions has a fully accessible kitchen that is used for the CookAbles Independent Living Skills Class.
+Individuals with disabilities are taught to modify the cooking environment to best fit their needs to complete essential tasks.
+Each class uses variously modified cooking utensils, as well as standard utensils Each student in the class is given individualized attention to assess their needs.
+The class also teaches such skills as nutrition, budgeting, food sensitivity awareness, shopping, organizational and cleaning skills.

 DSIL contracts with Florida’s Division of Vocational Rehabilitation to assist persons with disabilities in finding and retaining gainful employment.
 Our Employment Specialists work one-on-one with consumers to create a customized employment plan.
 This process ensures each job placement is aligned with the goals and abilities of our consumers.

 James Patrick Personal Assistant Services (JPPAS)

 The James Patrick Memorial Work Incentive Personal Attendant Services and Employment Assistance (JP-PAS) Program was created by the Florida Legislature in 2002 as a pilot project.
 The pilot was a success – and in 2008, JP-PAS was established as a permanent, statewide program in Chapter 413.402, Florida Statutes.

 JP-PAS provides monthly stipends to adult Floridians with significant disabilities who require personal assistance services to attain and maintain competitive and integrated employment.